picatz/terraform-google-nomad/cloud-shell/steps.md

 ## Setup Environment

-Before we can deploy our cluster to GCP, we need to first setup our environment with the required tools.
+Before we can deploy our cluster, we need to setup our environment with the required HashiCorp tools.

 ### Download Nomad